 Remember, video content doesn’t always have to be polished.
 Sharing user-generated video content on your Instagram stories or TikTok is a great way to boost your airport brand’s authenticity.

-Remember, consumers trust other consumers far more than they’ll ever trust a brand.
+86% of people make decisions on travel destinations based on user generated content they’ve seen.
 Leverage happy customers by encouraging them to share their experiences with your airport and the destinations you serve online.
 Build up a bank of user-generated content such as photos, videos and reviews you can share on Facebook and Instagram.
 Doing so will improve brand advocacy and, in turn, generate more sales.

 SEO is the process of optimising your website using best practice techniques that help your site rank higher in the search engine results pages.
 In turn, this drives more organic traffic and more business to your airport’s site.